NazCodeland/NazCodeland-V2/src/routes/(app)/blog/posts/patterns/structural/adapter.md

 ## Explanation

-In OOP, the Adapter Design Pattern provides a new interface for an existing class's interface while maintaining the old class's functionality (properties and methods).
-This design pattern provides compatibility between otherwise incompatible interfaces.
-The value it offers is the ability for a codebase to change over time, due to refactoring or the introduction of new features, without breaking existing code that relies on the class's old interface.
+In OOP, the Adapter Design Pattern provides a new interface for an existing class’s interface while maintaining the old class’s functionality (properties and methods) through the new interface.
+This preservation of the old class’s functionality prevents existing code from becoming incompatible with the new interface.
+This is the value it offers: the ability to provide compatibility between otherwise incompatible interfaces, which allows a codebase to undergo changes incrementally due to various reasons, such as refactoring or the introduction of new features, without causing existing code to break or require a larger refactoring.

 <br/>